vendure-ecommerce/real-world-vendure/README.md

 2. `yarn` to install dependencies
 3. `yarn populate` to populate the database with some sample data
 4. In the `/src/ui-extensions/react-app` directory, run `yarn` and then `yarn build`
-3. In the root dir, run `yarn start` to start the Vendure server
+5. In the root dir, run `yarn build` to build the application
+6. Run `yarn start` to start the Vendure server

 ## Tooling